This is the marketing plan for those who don’t have a marketing plan.

 Continue with the client letters, covering another 10 percent of your list.

 I suspect you’re getting bored with sending letters.
 Nobody said marketing is exciting.
 This might be the right time to outsource or delegate the letter-sending.
 We’ve had good luck with virtual assistants for projects like this one.
-You’re looking for someone who will allow you to set it and forget it.
+You’re looking for someone who will enable you to set it and forget it.

 2. Eat more lunch